RealMithrandir/Code-Examples/README.md

 ## Speed Reader

 This tool was inspired by my previous experiments with [newspaper.py](https://pypi.python.org/pypi/newspaper), as well as speed-reading services such as [spritz](http://spritzinc.com/).
-The intent is to allow command-line speed reading of news articles...
+The intent is to allow command-line speed reading of news articles.

 To run locally, clone the directory, then run
 ```